saurabhjadhav1911/flamenco/web/project-website/content/_index.md

 Take control of your computing infrastructure and get things done.<br>
 Flamenco is used in production at [Blender Studio](https://studio.blender.org).

-**Disclaimer:** this site describes Flamenco 3, which is still under heavy development.
-For information on its predecessor, see [Flamenco 2](/v2/).

 {{< button size="large" relref="usage/quickstart/" >}}Quickstart{{< /button >}}

 {{< button size="large" relref="download" >}}Download Flamenco{{< /button >}}